Tinsley Lindley: Retirement from playing

 On retirement from football, Lindley turned his full attention to his law practice, having been called to the Bar in 1899 while still playing.
 He also lectured in law at University of Nottingham and served as a County Court Judge on the Midland Circuit.
 Lindley also stayed loyal to Nottingham Forest, serving on the committee for several years.
 Lindley was also a President and Vice-President for local Amateur side Nottinghamshire FC who were formed in 1895.
 During World War I, Lindley served as the Chief Officer of the Nottingham Special Constabulary and as Deputy Director of the Nottinghamshire Territorial Association.
 He was awarded the OBE in 1918 for these services.

+Personal life

+In 1896, Lindley married Constance Agnes Burnand, daughter of playwright F. C. Burnand.
+They had a daughter.
+The family lived at 14 Park Terrace in Nottingham.

+Death and legacy

-He lived at 14 Park Terrace in Nottingham.
-He died in Nottingham on 31 March 1940 aged 74.
+Lindley died in Nottingham on 31 March 1940 aged 74.

 In October 2013 a campaign was launched to raise £6,000 to provide a headstone on Lindley's grave in the Wilford Hill Cemetery near Nottingham.
 For an unknown reason, Lindley had been buried in an unmarked grave.
 As of 11 March 2014 £5850 had been raised.
 The memorial was unveiled on 31 March 2014.